Pilates.. what is it?

 - You learn better in a 1-on-1 environment.

-If ONE of these statement are true for you consider a Combo Trial membership for $250; it will be a worthwhile investment.
+If ONE of these statement are true for you consider a new client consultation or short term membership.

 Q. How do I select which classes/ privates to book?